jmettraux/aac_magic/src/spells.md

 * **Move:** 1 WP, 5 ft
 * **Prolong:** within (level * 10ft), 1 WP, 1 min

+A disk of active cold / ice on the floor.

 Weaves cold threads into a disk that lays on the floor.
 In a dry place, the disk is invisible, in a humid place, ice forms and is visible.

 Depending on the context, a creature might slide on the disk and fall.
 A wet hairy creature might get stuck to the disk, especially if the surface below the disk has some relief.